albertony/f2c/README.md

 # How to use

-The repository includes the original source code of the f2c utility as provided by netlib.org, with a small modification to avoid a compiler warning (see below).
+The repository includes the original source code of the f2c utility as provided by netlib.org, with some very small modifications described below.
 So all you have to do is use Visual Studio to build the supplied project **f2c.vcxproj**.
 This produces the the console application **f2c.exe**.